 This plan does not have provisions that allow for in-service withdrawals or loans.

-How to Request a Withdrawal or Loan from Your Investment Carrier
+How to Request a Withdrawal or Loan from the Plan

 You may request a withdrawal from your 403(b) retirement plan by contacting your investment carrier(s) directly.
 There are some restrictions on when you are eligible to withdraw the contributions that you put into the plan.
 Please carefully consider all your options before you withdraw money from your retirement plan.
-For additional information, please see the Requesting a Hardship Distribution and Requesting a Loan information sheets.
+For additional information, please see Requesting a Hardship Distribution and information about the loan program.

 All withdrawals and distributions from the plan are subject to federal and state taxes.
 You may be subject to a 10% federal tax penalty if you make a withdrawal before age 59 ½.
 In addition, the federal government requires that 20% of your withdrawal be withheld as a prepayment of your federal income tax due on the taxable portion of the withdrawal.
 This 20 percent withholding requirement does not apply to direct rollovers to an IRA or a new employer's retirement plan.
 Contact your investment carrier(s) to request a withdrawal and for complete details about tax implications.